 A massive amount of it ended up on beaches, in the landfill, and the sea.

-Probably you think, “Ok, but what about soda beverages in a glass bottle or aluminum can?“
+What about soda beverages in a glass bottle or aluminum can?

 However, it is much heavier than plastic, which automatically increases the carbon footprint, as transportation is ”environmentally expensive”.